 How much are advanced driving courses?

-The IAM RoadSmart Advanced Driving course costs £149, at the time of publication.
+The IAM RoadSmart Advanced Driving course costs around £175, at the time of publication.
 Visit the IAM RoadSmart website for more information about booking.

 Is an advanced driving course worth the money?

 You could be picking up lifesaving skills, and that’s invaluable.

-The course sees you being taken out by an expert observer between six and eight times so they can get an idea of your capabilities.
+An expert observer should take you out between 6 and 8 times so they can get an idea of your capabilities.

-You’ll also practise specific skills, including car control and timing, as well as how to deal with unpredictable conditions and road users!
+You might also practise specific skills like car control and timing.
+You may also learn how to deal with unpredictable conditions and road users.

 What happens if I fail the advanced driver test?

 Are advanced driving courses the only ones available?

-Young driver driving assessmentthis is a way to boost confidence if you’re under 26-years-old.
-It’s not a lesson but a relaxed one-hour review.
+This is a way to boost confidence if you’re under 26 years old.
+It’s not a lesson, but a relaxed 1 hour review.

-You go out in your own car so your driving style can be assessed by an expert.
-They’ll also give you tips on tackling difficult road conditions that you might not yet have experienced.
+You go out in your own car so an expert can see your driving style.
+They might also give you tips on tackling difficult road conditions which you might've not yet experienced.

-this gives you a trusted second opinion on your driving ability.
-An expert should accompany you in your own car and give you feedback.
+This gives you a trusted second opinion on your driving ability.
+An expert should be with you in your own car and give feedback.

 It’s something to consider if you want a refresher and to give your confidence a boost.

-this is a one-hour informal review with a qualified examiner in your own car.
-They watch how you drive and share ideas on how to improve your skills.
+This is a 1 hour informal review with a qualified examiner in your own car.
+They watch how you drive and share ideas on improving your skills.